10 Excellent Company Culture Examples and Takeaways

 Takeaway: Employees who are convinced of a larger common goal are people who are excited to be part of a larger purpose.

-Employees of Twitter can't stop raving about the company's culture.
-Rooftop meetings, friendly coworkers and a team-oriented environment in which each person is motivated by the company's goals have inspired that praise.
+Before Elon Musk, employees of Twitter couldn't stop raving about the company's culture.
+Rooftop meetings, friendly coworkers and a team-oriented environment in which each person was motivated by the company's goals inspired that praise.

-Employees of Twitter can also expect free meals at the San Francisco headquarters, along with yoga classes and unlimited vacations for some.
+Employees of Twitter could also expect free meals at the San Francisco headquarters, along with yoga classes and unlimited vacations for some.
 These and many other perks are not unheard of in the startup world.
-But what sets Twitter apart?
+But what set Twitter apart?

-Employees can't stop talking about how they love working with other smart people.
-Workers rave about being part of a company that is doing something that matters in the world, and there is a sense that no one leaves until the work gets done.
+Employees couldn't stop talking about how they love working with other smart people.
+Workers raved about being part of a company that was doing something that matters in the world, and there was a sense that no one leaves until the work gets done.